This page been viewed 225079 times

-9 Impressive Health Benefits of having Fenugreek Leaves (Methi Leaves)
+9 Health Benefits of Indian Methi leaves, Fenugreek Leaves

 Fenugreek leaves are also called Methi leaves or Methi ke Patte in Hindi.
 They have a distinct flavor.
 Fenugreek leaves have a variety of nutrients that are important for health like Vitamin K, Calcium, Vitamin C, Vitamin A, B-complex vitamins like Folate, Riboflavin and Pyridoxine.
 They also contain many powerful antioxidants like trigonelline, diosgenin which have surprising health benefits.
 While it has many culinary uses, this herb-plant is also a very effective natural remedy for many ailments, and has long been used in myriad home remedies.